 Anticoagulants: Also known as blood thinners, these medications (such as Warfarin) are often prescribed to slow down the body’s process of making blood clots, which can be deadly.
 There are also several interactions with anticoagulant medications and other commonly prescribed medications, including aspirin-containing products, ibuprofen and other NSAIDs, acetaminophen, anti-fungal medications, as well as certain antibiotics which can lead to an increase in INR.
 Foods containing Vitamin K can also make anticoagulants less effective.
 Some of the most common foods that contain Vitamin K and should be avoided when taking a blood thinning medication include broccoli, spinach, kale, and cabbage.
 Other foods including cranberries, garlic, ginger and ginseng should also be avoided when on an anticoagulant, as they can increase the risk of bleeding.

-Statins: One of the most commonly prescribed medications for treating high blood pressure, they, too, come with a list of both drug and food interactions.
-If you’re taking a medication to lower your blood pressure, it’s important to avoid medications that can increase your blood pressure – for example, ibuprofen or naproxen.
+Statins: One of the most commonly prescribed medications for treating high cholesterol, they, too, come with a list of both drug and food interactions.
+If you’re taking a medication to lower your cholesterol, it’s important to avoid mixing them with other medications used for the same purpose.
+They can also interact with medications used to lower blood pressure, and some pain relievers (such as NSAIDs.)
 If you’re in need of a pain reliever, Dr. Ghahary suggests trying acetaminophen instead, as this is less likely to increase your blood pressure.
 Some beverages, such as grapefruit juice and alcohol, can also increase the level of the drug in your system, which also increases your risk of developing intense drug-related side effects, such as muscle pain, liver damage, increased blood sugar levels, as well as neurological-related effects.

 These are just a few of the more commonly known medications with interactions.
 If you have any concerns about a medication you have been prescribed, websites like Medscape have a drug interaction checker available.
 However, to ensure you get the most up-to-date and accurate information on interactions, you should always double check with your physician or pharmacy.